Table of Contents[Hide][Show]

 diff -u original.c modified.c > changes.patch

-This patch can later be applied using the patch
+This patch can later be applied using the patch command:

 patch original.c < changes.patch